Data protection and usage policy

 Compliance

-Compliance with the Act is the responsibility of all learners and members of staff.
+Compliance with UK GDPR and the Data Protection Act 2018 is the responsibility of all learners and members of staff.
 Any deliberate or reckless breach of this Policy may lead to disciplinary, and where appropriate, legal proceedings.
 Any questions or concerns about the interpretation or operation of this policy should be taken up with the Data Protection Officer.

 Any individual, who considers that the policy has not been followed in respect of personal data about him or herself, should raise the matter with the designated data controller initially.
 If the matter is not resolved it should be referred to the staff grievance or student complaints procedure.